Data-assisted, physics-informed propagators for recurrent flows: Results

 \subsection{Predictions}

 To assess the quality of the deviation-propagation predictions, we first evaluated the relative error

-between the exact solution $\bvec{u}\st{ex}$ and the prediction $\bvec{u}\st{pred}$ made by Eqs.~\eqref{eq:uansatz} after a single step for a large number of times $t$ of the case variations described in Sec.~\ref{S:Setup}.
+between the exact solution $\bvec{u}\st{ex}$ and the prediction $\bvec{u}\st{pred}$ made by Eqs.~\eqref{eq:uansatz} after a single step.
+For each of the case variations described in Sec.~\ref{S:Setup}, we used 61 flow fields drawn from a time series with sampling step $0.5\,\second$ and predicted the evolution of each of them.
 Figure~\ref{fig:singleStepPrediction} shows a clear correlation with the error $E\st{lin}$ which was made in linearizing the Navier-Stokes equations.
 This demonstrates its capability to identify nearest neighbors.
 The more similar a reference state from the prerecorded database could be found to a flow field for which a prediction should be made, the smaller the resulting error was.
 Notably, predictions with a step size of $t\st{pred} = 100\Delta t\st{CFD}$ were remarkably accurate.
 Even for the demanding case of a rotating cylinder, the relative error was below $1\%$.

 It had to be expected that the error after multiple consecutive steps had accumulated.
 It can be seen in Fig.~\ref{fig:multiStepPrediction} that it grew the fastest for those cases where the single step predictions had been the most inaccurate.
 While for the base case (same boundary conditions but an initial condition not present among the reference states), hardly any deviation from the exact solution had established even after 20 steps corresponding to $20\,\second$ or approximately two shedding cycles, the case with the rotating cylinder showed a relative error of about $5\%$.
 However, the growth of the error had slowed down, and a similar behavior could be found for several of the other cases: a linear regime was followed by a slower increase.
 Even though the prediction accuracy was not extremely good anymore after this relatively long evolution time (compared with the underlying CFD time step), it seemed that long-term predictions with a much larger number of steps might be possible.